Joseph Medill

-Joseph Medill (April 6, 1823March 16, 1899) was a Canadian-American newspaper editor, publisher, and Republican Party politician.
+Joseph Medill (April 6, 1823 – March 16, 1899) was a Canadian-American newspaper editor, publisher, and Republican Party politician.
 He was co-owner and managing editor of the Chicago Tribune, and he was Mayor of Chicago from after the Great Chicago Fire of 1871 until 1873.

-Personal life
+Early life

-Joseph Medill was born April 6, 1823, in Saint John, New Brunswick, British North America to a Scots-Irish family.
-He read law in Ohio and was admitted to the Ohio Bar in 1846.
+Joseph Medill was born April 6, 1823, in Saint John, New Brunswick, British North America, to Margaret and William Medill.
+His parents were Scots-Irish.
+In 1832, the family moved to Massillon, Ohio.
+He grew up on a farm and was taught English grammar, Latin, logic and philosophy from Reverend Hawkins, a clergyman of the Methodist Episcopal Church in Canton.
+He graduated from the Massillon Academy in 1843.
+He read law under Hiram Griswold and was admitted to the Ohio Bar in 1846.

-Medill married Katherine "Kitty" Patrick on September 2, 1852, and they had three daughters, Katherine, Elinor and Josephine.
+Early career

+After joining the bar, he started a law practice with George W. McIlvaine.
+They dissolved their practice after three years.

 Publishing career

-In 1859 Medill purchased the Coshocton Democratic Whig then renamed the paper as the Democratic Whig.
-In 1853, Medill and Edwin Cowles started the Leader, a newspaper in Cleveland, Ohio.
-(It was later absorbed by The Plain Dealer.)
-In 1854, the Tribunes part-owner, Captain J. D. Webster, asked Medill to become the paper's managing editor.
-Medill was further encouraged to come to Chicago by Dr. Charles H. Ray of Galena, Illinois, and editor Horace Greeley of the New York Tribune.

 In 1855, Medill sold his interest in the Leader to Cowles and bought the Tribune in partnership with Dr. Ray and Alfred Cowles (Edwin's brother).

-Under Medill's management, the Tribune flourished, becoming one of the largest newspapers in Chicago.
-Medill served as its managing editor until 1864, when Horace White became editor-in-chief.
-At that time Medill left day-to-day operations of the Tribune for political activities.

-But White clashed with Medill over the presidential election of 1872.
-So, in 1873 Medill bought additional equity from Cowles and from White, becoming majority owner.
-In 1874, he replaced White as editor-in-chief.
-Medill served as editor-in-chief until his death.